laravel/docs/precognition.md

 })->middleware([HandlePrecognitiveRequests::class]);
 ```

-On the front end, you should install the Laravel Precognition helpers for your framework.
-There are first party libraries for [Vue](#working-with-vue) and [React](#working-with-react).

-<a name="working-with-vue"></a>
-### Working With Vue

-First, install the Laravel Precognition package for Vue via NPM:
+Next, you should install the Laravel Precognition frontend helpers for Vue via NPM:

 ```shell
 npm install laravel-precognition-vue
 ```

-With the Laravel Precognition package installed, we can now create a form object using Precognition's `useForm` function, providing the HTTP method (`post`), the target URL (`/users`), and the initial form data.
+With the Laravel Precognition package installed, you can now create a form object using Precognition's `useForm` function, providing the HTTP method (`post`), the target URL (`/users`), and the initial form data.

-Then, to enable live validation, we will invoke the form's `validate` method on each input's `change` event, providing the input's name:
+Then, to enable live validation, you should invoke the form's `validate` method on each input's `change` event, providing the input's name:

 ```vue
 <script setup>